Smoke and tobacco-free living for cancer patients

 — Steven Berkstresser, bladder cancer patient

 At UC Davis Comprehensive Cancer Center, we provide a range of free resources to help you quit.
-Our certified tobacco specialists and health educators are expertly trained to offer compassionate services through workshops, classes and other support.
+We offer compassionate services through workshops, classes and telephone support.

 Register for class and receive a free quit kit